 - The GRE is no longer required by any of the graduate school programs.
 If you are applying to the Neuroscience or Quantitative & Computational Biosciences programs, GRE scores are optional, but not required.
 GRE Scores

-- A personal statement, approximately one-page, describing your interest in science and your motivation to pursue a career as a research scientist.
-You may also use your personal statement to describe obstacles you have overcome, relate attributes that may contribute to the diversity at Baylor College of Medicine and provide any other information you want to share that does not fit into other parts of the application.
+- Personal Statement, approximately one-page, describing your interest in science and your motivation to pursue a career as a research scientist.
+You may also use your personal statement to describe obstacles you have overcome, relate attributes that represent your personal history, identity and experiences (e.g., early education environment, socioeconomic status, geographic information, life/work experiences), and provide any other information you want to share that does not fit into other parts of the application.
 Please use 11-point Arial font or 12-point Times New Roman font.

 - A Research Statement, approximately one-page, describing your previous research experience, including details of the project, what you did, what you learned, and the significance of the work.
 If you do not have research experience, you can submit a statement to explain why and elaborate on your desire to be a scientist and other characteristics that make you suitable for Ph.D. training.
 Please use 11-point Arial font or 12-point Times New Roman font.

 - Three letters of recommendation from professors and research supervisors.
 If you have research experience, one of the letters must be from a research supervisor, preferably the most recent.

 If you cannot obtain a letter from your most recent research supervisor, include an explanation at the end of your personal statement and ask other recommenders to comment on your research experience.
 If you are currently enrolled in a Ph.D. program.
 We also require a letter from your current research advisor or graduate program director.